Ondolin/gotify-matrix-bot/README.md

 # Gotify matrix bot

-This small program allows you to get any gotify push nodifications in a matrix chat.
+This small program allows you to get any gotify push notifications in a matrix chat.

 ## Installation